MarcinOrlowski/lombok-php/docs/README.md

 Alternatively, if use of `Lombok\Helper` is not possible, you need to implement the following
 methods:

-In your class' constructor call Lombok's `configure()` method to set your object up:
+In your class' constructor call Lombok's `construct()` method to set your object up:

 ```php
 public function __construct() {